 Stay up-to date with OJEE News

-To apply for OJEE 2022 Under Graduate programmes, candidates should complete Class 12 with a minimum of 45% marks (40% for Reserved Category).
-For Post Graduate, students should complete a Bachelor's degree with a minimum of 50% marks (45% for SC/ ST/ PwD) from any recognized institute/ university.
+Failure to comply with the eligibility criteria of OJEE 2024 will lead to the disqualification of candidates at any stage of the admission procedure.
+The minimum qualification required for OJEE 2024 Under Graduate programmes is Class 12 with at least 45% marks (40% for Reserved Category).
+For Post Graduate, it is a Bachelor's degree with a minimum of 50% marks (45% for SC/ ST/ PwD) from any recognized institute/ university.

 Odisha Joint Entrance Examination, JEE Cell,

 OJEE 2024 Highlights